Need a Tow? Call: (301) 540-1600

 If your insurance company won’t cover the cost of towing, you’ll want to ask the tow company for a cost estimate before you have them send out a truck.

 Tow truck pricing differs depending on the company.
-Some companies have a flat rate whereas others charge by the mile.
-Ask in advance to avoid surprises later on.
+Some companies have a flat rates based on the vehicle whereas others charge by the mile, as well as the type of vehicle being towed.
+It’s always important to ask in advance to avoid surprises later on.

 4. Ask About Towing Method